 Mediterranean Gull Larus melanocephalus

 Scarce passage migrant and winter visitor.
 Records for all months but most July to March and a peak in late winter/early spring.
-Between one and three pairs have bred or attempted to breed since 2007 but with limited success.
+Up to five pairs have bred or attempted to breed since 2007 but with limited success.